José Santos González Vera

 José Santos González Vera (2 November 1897 – 27 February 1970) was a Chilean anarchist writer.
 He won the Chilean National Prize for Literature in 1950.

 Biography

 González Vera was born on 2 November 1897 in San Francisco del Monte, a small town southern Santiago, the capital city of Chile.
-In 1903 his family moved to Talagante, also a small town in the area.

-When González Vera was 11, he travelled to Santiago to attend Liceo Valentín Letelier (Valentin Letelier High School).
-After one year, he could not pass his classes and quit school.

-At the age of 13, he starts to work: he was a painter apprentice, tailor shop assistant, bargain sale's assistant, smelting worker, hairdresser, shoeshine boy, secretary in a butcher's society, commission agent, cashier and trolley's money collector in Valparaiso.
+At the age of 13, he started to work: he was a painter apprentice, tailor shop assistant, bargain sale's assistant, smelting worker, hairdresser, shoeshine boy, secretary in a butcher's society, commission agent, cashier and trolley's money collector in Valparaiso.